Bart McGhee

-Bartholomew "Bertie" or "Bart" McGhee (April 30, 1899 – January 26, 1979) was an American soccer forward who typically played left wing forward.
-He played for the United States men's national soccer team at the 1930 FIFA World Cup, and scored the second goal in World Cup history against Belgium.
+Bartholomew "Bertie" or "Bart" McGhee (April 30, 1899 – January 26, 1979) was a soccer player who played as a forward.
+Born in Scotland, he played for the United States national team at the 1930 FIFA World Cup and scored the second goal in World Cup history against Belgium.
 He was inducted into the U.S. National Soccer Hall of Fame in 1986.

 Youth

 McGhee was the son of former Hibernian player and Heart of Midlothian manager James McGhee, and the brother of Philadelphia Field Club forward Jimmy McGhee.
 McGhee's father was a renowned Scottish player who appeared with Scotland in an 1886 game with Wales.
-McGhee's father had a controversial term as the manager of Hearts.
-When he finally resigned on December 6, 1909, he began assessing his options.
-In September 1910 he decided to leave Scotland and emigrate to the United States.
-It took Jimmy McGhee two years to get settled and it was not until 1912 that McGhee, his mother and younger brother Jimmy joined his father in the U.S. When they arrived in the U.S., the family settled in Philadelphia, Pennsylvania.
+In September 1910, McGhee's father decided to leave Scotland and emigrate to the United States.
+It took him two years to get settled and it was not until 1912 that Bart McGhee, his mother and elder brother by two years, Jimmy, joined his father in the U.S. When they arrived in the U.S., the family settled in Philadelphia, Pennsylvania.